PollingInc/polling-sdk-unity/README.md

 # Polling.com Unity SDK Wrapper

 > [!WARNING]
-> This SDK is currently available only for Android usage (iOS is currently being developed).

-> [!WARNING]
 > You can't test it directly in Unity Editor as it is native Android.
 In order to test it, you have to build your project and run it into a mobile device.

 ## Introduction

-Polling.com Unity SDK Wrapper is a C# wrapper for the [Poling.com Java SDK](https://github.com/PollingInc/polling-sdk)
+Polling.com Unity SDK Wrapper is a C# wrapper for the [Poling.com Java SDK](https://github.com/PollingInc/polling-sdk) and [Polling.com iOS SDK](https://github.com/PollingInc/polling-sdk-ios)

 This SDK allows you to send events, log sessions and purchases, display embedded survey pages or show a specific survey seamlessly within your Unity application.